HPC MPI Exercise 1: One-Time Setup

 less .rhosts

 to view the contents of the .rhosts file.
-(You will need to use cp, ls, and cat or less frequently during this semester, so I recommend you keep a list of such commands.)
+(You will need to use cp, ls, and cat or less frequently during this semester, so if you are not used to using the Linux commandline interface, I recommend you keep a list of such commands as you use them.)

-The rsh protocol requires that this .rhosts file be kept secure, so set its permissions so that you and only you can read or write to it, as follows:
+The rsh protocol requires that this .rhosts file be kept secure.
+You should set its permissions so that you and only you can read or write to it, as follows:

 chmod 600 .rhosts

-With that, you (and MPI) should now be able to use rsh to launch a process on any machine in the Unix Lab without entering a password!
+With that, you (and MPI) should now be able to use rsh to launch a process on any CS lab machine (running Linux) without entering a password!

 If you look at the name of the first machine in the file, you can test things out by entering: